Retirement Planning: Ages 15 to 30

-Whether you are single and still in school, a recent graduate starting your first career job, recently married and setting up your first household, or some combination of the above, it will be crucial to get off to a good start.
+Whether you are single and still in school, a recent graduate starting your first career job, recently married and setting up your first household, or some combination of the above, it will be crucial to start planning for retirement early to get off to a good start.
 One of the best things you can do for yourself and your long-term welfare is to consider the following steps.

 Still In School:

 - Develop the habit of paying yourself first (setting some money aside) from part-time work, summer job, etc.

 - Set some short-term financial goals and strive to achieve them, setting the stage for more in-depth planning as you begin career work.